sylhare/sylhare.github.io/_posts/2015-04-17-Excel-macro-tips.md

 ---

-In excel, you have to enable first the macro (and select the developer option).
+In Excel, you have to enable first the macro (and select the developer option).
 Then you can press <kbd>ALT</kbd> + <kbd>F11</kbd> to go into edit macro mode.
 To learn you can start with "recording macro" to see what excel is recording, but it's not the most efficient way.